CNTRPRTY/xcpdev-genesis/server/fednode/README.md

 fednode restart bitcoin
 ```

-### Sixth part, start the rest of the required services:
+### VI.
+Sixth part, start the rest of the required services:

 ```
 # Confirm the Bitcoin sync is completed: 'progress=1.000000'